qor/doc/helpers/sorting.md

 ### Sorting GORM-backend Models

-After enable sorting modes for GORM-backend models, qor admin will automatically enable the sorting feature for the resource
+After enable sorting modes for [GORM](https://github.com/jinzhu/gorm) models, [QOR Admin](https://github.com/qor/admin) will automatically enable the sorting feature for the resource.

 [Sorting Demo with QOR](http://demo.getqor.com/admin/colors?sorting=true)

 ### Sorting Collections

-If you want to make a `select_many`, `collection_edit` Field be sortable, you could add a `sorting.SortableCollection` field with name Field's name + 'Sorter', which is used to save above field's data's order. then the above Field will be identified to be sortable in qor admin.
+If you want to make a [select_many](../metas/select_many.md), [collection_edit](../metas/collection-edit.md) field be sortable, You could add a `sorting.SortableCollection` field with name Field's name + 'Sorter', which is used to save above field's data's order. then the above Field will be identified to be sortable in [QOR Admin](https://github.com/qor/admin).

 ```
 // For model relations